multisig-labs/pandasia/README.md

 ## Enhancement Ideas

-    * Ability for project to upload list of C-addrs and amounts when they create an Airdrop, and then we would create an additional Merkle tree root, and when a user claims they would get the standard validator amount plus whatever additional the project specified for that address.
     * Currently this is open to sybil attacks where if a user has many P-addrs that are in our Merkle tree they can register a new C-addr with each one.
 We could mitigate by trying to group P-addrs and merge into what we think is one person, but then from a UX perspective, how do we tell the user which P-addr in their wallet is the one to use when signing?
     * Another sybil mitigation would be to have node ops sign a msg with their NodeID key.
 Problem is many people use Allnodes etc and may not have the key, or for old nodes they didnt keep it.
-    	* Re-write the contract to use the Storage pattern, so that the contract can be upgraded without losing all the data.
-Might not really make sense, as we can upgrade now by just creating new contracts, and the old ones will just expire and funds dispersed.
-But keeping track of that from a front end UX could be annoying.